CDCgov/prime-reportstream/frontend-react/docs/rs-error-boundary-and-suspense.md

 Custom error types help us name and display errors according to members not present on a default `Error`.
 Currently, there are two extensions:

-- `code` will take an `ErrorName` enum value to identify the specific error type when it gets to the error boundary
+- `name` will take an `ErrorName` enum value to identify the specific error type when it gets to the error boundary
-- `displayAsPage` (default: `false`) will tell the boundary if this error should display as a non-intrusive message banner or replace the entire page with an error ui

 #### Boilerplate